Jaguar-515/selene-roblox-game/README.md

 # License

 This example is under the MIT license.
+See [LICENSE.md](https://github.com/Jaguar-515/selene-roblox-game/blob/master/LICENSE.md) regarding information about the license.